 Mediation is a wickedly efficient way to resolve a dispute.
 It saves time, money and provides results that people can live with and agreements they can honor.

 Simply put, a mediation conference is made up of a series of group meetings and separate meetings over the course of a half day or full day session with the mediator, and the parties and their lawyers (if lawyers are involved).
-Mediations can take many forms, depending on the type of case and the parties involved.
-Generally, I hold a short group session in a conference room with all the parties and their lawyers.
+Mediations can take many forms, depending on the type of case and as determined by the parties.
+Generally, I hold a short group session in a physical or virtual conference room with all the parties and their lawyers.
 The group session lets me clarify the process, and gives everyone an opportunity to be heard.
 Parties can share any information with the group that they feel comfortable sharing.
-My job is to facilitate that discussion in a way that keeps things constructive, respectful and let us discover some common ground.
+My job is to facilitate that discussion in a way that keeps things constructive, remains respectful, and lets us discover some common ground.
 There are some situations where the parties can’t be in the same room at first, which is fine, and we make accommodations for that in separate conference rooms.

-After the first group session, we begin private “caucus” sessions, in which I can explore the case in a deeper, and more detailed way with each party individually.
+After the first group session, we begin private “caucus” sessions, where we explore the case in a deeper, and more detailed way with each party individually.
 This is generally where the parties feel more comfortable discussing the strengths and weaknesses of their case, and where they can talk about more sensitive and confidential information with me.

 Through a series of these meetings throughout the day, we begin to work toward understanding and identifying areas of agreement.
 At some point offers and demands are exchanged and negotiated.
 More often than not, the mediation concludes with an agreement, which is enforceable in court.